Hasselblad X1D vs Olympus E-PL8

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the E-PL8 provides a faster frame rate than the X1D.
 It can shoot movie footage at 1080/30p, while the Hasselblad is limited to 1080/25p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X1D has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The following table reports on some other key feature differences and similarities of the Hasselblad X1D, the Olympus E-PL8, and comparable cameras.

 The Hasselblad X1D and the Olympus E-PL8 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.